brightzheng100/hashistack-by-ansible-footloose/README.md

 - Make Vault highly available as a cluster within 3 nodes
 - Enable TLS for secure communication among Consul, Vault and Nomad
 - Enable more "advanced" features by default, like ACL
+- Expose the add by a reverse proxy, or load balancer